benbernard/bitburner-ninjas/README.md

 # bitburner-ninjas

+## Setup

-Run `npm install` to get eslint installed
+Run `npm install` to install dependencies

+THen you will want to create a directory inside netrun to put your scripts.

+    cd netrun
+    mkdir $USER

-Run `npm start` to start server on port 3000
+Run `npm start` to start server on port 3000.

+## Using another set of scripts

+If you want to use my scripts or someone else's in this repo, just run npm like so:

+    USER=bernard npm start

+You can also put the `USER=bernard` into the `.env` file at the root of the directory.  (then just run with `npm start`)

 ## Installing in Bitburner